 About

 Adamska's artistic work exists in the chasm between two empires — Russia and the United States of America, and their colonial pasts.
 In their visual work, both photographic and video, Adamska gallops through eras and genres but is constantly preoccupied with unpacking notions of eeriness and nostalgia while transforming flesh with moving images, creating worlds of unbridled desire and disrupting rigid structures of pharmacopornography and cis-heteropatriarchy that are both deeply embedded in the structures of both countries they consider home.
-Deeply interested in state-sanctioned surveillance, reactive conformity, and topographic portraiture, Adamska has collaborated with artificial intelligence, such as Chat GPT, and Midjourney.
+As a transgender artist, Adamska is deeply invested in the concept of liminality, they see queerness as an outcome of strange temporalities, and their life and work are an attempt at the speculative history of queer utopian world-building.
+Deeply interested in state-sanctioned surveillance, reactive conformity, and topographic portraiture, Adamska has collaborated with artificial intelligence, performance and textile artists, dancers, and adult performers.

 Their visuals hurt so bad but feel so good.